rahulkmr/cookiecutter-flask/{{cookiecutter.project_slug}}/README.md

 # Look in {{cookiecutter.project_slug}}/settings.py for details.
 cp .env.example .env

+# You will need to create the development and test database manually.
 # Once the database is configured, migrations need to run.
 flask db init
 flask db migrate